Lyman D. Foster: Murder of Captain Dreyer (1896)

 However, there was a subsequent case at the U.S. Consular Court in Shanghai (United States v.
 Linn and Gertzen, 1896) and—from the report in the San Francisco Call of 21 March 1896—it is apparent that there is another, less sensational, version of events surrounding Captain Dreyer's murder.
 Under that other version, the cook used a carving knife to stab Captain Dreyer in the back, Dreyer died quickly, and the cook (Linn) and his assistant (Gertzen) survived to face trial for murder.

 The Lyman D. Foster returned to Puget Sound from Shanghai under the temporary command of the mate.

 Captain Killman and his family

-The next master of the Lyman D. Foster was Captain Daniel O. Killman, who retained command until the ship was abandoned in 1913.

-Much is known of Killman's life at sea because he wrote an autobiography "Forty Years Master: a life in sail & steam".
-His nickname amongst seafarers was "Crazy Killman", not so much due to his mental state but his single-minded determination.
+The next master of Lyman D. Foster was Captain Daniel O. Killman, who retained command, until the ship was abandoned in 1913.
+Much is known of Killman's life at sea, because he wrote an autobiography, Forty Years Master: a life in sail & steam.
+His nickname among seafarers was "Crazy Killman", not so much due to his mental state but for his single-minded determination.